ColinEberhardt/assemblyscript-temporal/README.md

 dateTime.toString(); // 2021-04-01T12:05:47.357
 ```

 ## Contributing

-This project is open source, MIT licenced and your contributions are very much welcomed.
+This project is open source, MIT licensed and your contributions are very much welcomed.